Add Reference of EAGetMailObj ActiveX Object to Visual Basic 6 Project

 // Delete method just mark the email as deleted,

-// Quit method pure the emails from server exactly.
+// Quit method expunge the emails from server permanently.

 oClient->Quit();